-During 2018, the ISP made additional enhancements to TraCS, a third party inspection software to address identifying of out-of-service carriers at roadside along with several other data quality enhancements.
+During 2019, the ISP made additional enhancements to TraCS, a third party inspection software to address identifying of out-of-service carriers at roadside along with several other data quality enhancements.
 Additional detailed information on the TraCS enhancements are outlined within the Enforcement of the Federal Out of Service section.

-Illinois State Police had approximately 110 officers retire last year and therefore ISP has projected to target the same number of inspections as last year as an achieveable goal.
-Of the approximately 830 ISP Officers, Sergeants and Supervisors noted, approximately 725 are Level III traffic enforcement only certified.
+Illinois State Police had approximately 200 officers retire over the last two years and therefore ISP has projected to target a lower number of inspections than last year (in 2019 Illinois projected 73,040) as an achievable goal.
+Of the approximately 805 ISP Officers, Sergeants and Supervisors noted, approximately 725 are Level III traffic enforcement only certified.